mziegle/kata_stack/README.md

 - Practice how to set up a npm project.
 - Practice how to implement a stack.
-- Practice how to write tests with mocha and jasmine.
+- Practice how to write tests with mocha and chai.
 - Practice TDD.
 - Practice how to set up a git project.